samcartersmith/cds/apps/mobile-app/README.md

 2. Install app in your simulator with `launch` configuration.

+If you want to test on real device, checkout [this](./docs/building-mobile.md#run-on-real-device) guide.

 **Note: You can skip this if you've already launched the build in your [prebuilds](./prebuilds/) in your simulator.**

 | Platform | Profile - engine type | Command                                         |